lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 For contrast, we compare these results with what would be obtained by SCHC compressing the original CoAP messages without protecting them with OSCORE.
-To do this, we compress the CoAP messages according to the SCHC rules in {{Fig-NoOsc-Rules}}.
+To do this, we compress the CoAP messages according to the SCHC Rules in {{Fig-NoOsc-Rules}}.

 ~~~~
-Rule ID 1
+RuleID 1
 +---------------+--+--+-----------+---------+-----------++--------+
 | Field         |FP|DI|  Target   |   MO    |     CDA   ||  Sent  |
 |               |  |  |  Value    |         |           || [bits] |